-The Master of Audiology is a 72-unit coursework program offered by the Faculty of Health Sciences.
+The Master of Audiology is a 72-unit coursework program offered by the College of Nursing and Health Sciences.

 Applicants normally must hold an approved degree from an approved tertiary institution, and typically have achieved a minimum of credit average.
-However, the Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.
+However, the Dean (Education) may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

 No specific undergraduate degree is required for admission.